Elon Musk and the Meaning of ‘Off the Record’

 Off the record

 We haven’t had a conversation at all.
-I sent you an off the record email, which very clearly and unambiguously said “off the record”.
-If you want to publish off the record comments and destroy your journalistic credibility, that’s up to you.
+I sent you an off the record email, which very clearly and unambiguously said “off the record.”
+If you want to publish off-the-record comments and destroy your journalistic credibility, that’s up to you.

 As for answering more questions, I would be happy to do so, but not with someone who just told me that they will not honor accepted rules of journalism.